Our facilities are consistently rated very highly among computing schools in the UK by students voting in the annual National Student Survey.

 The School is housed in a multi-million pound building in the centre of Cardiff.
 We have five well-resourced multi-platform teaching laboratories, as well as dedicated teaching spaces and seminar rooms.

-The majority of our laboratories and remote services are accessible 24 hours a day, seven days a week.
 We support students, staff and visitors in using their own network capable devices to take advantage of the WiFi service that covers the University campus.